embrace-io/embrace-docs/content/unity/integration/configure-embrace.md

 # Configure the Android platform

 On Android, Unity builds are handled by Gradle.
-To integrate Embrace, we'll be adding some new dependencies to Unity's gradle templates.
+To integrate Embrace, we'll be adding some new dependencies to Unity's Gradle templates.
 Unity has already given us ways to customize the Gradle configuration via templates accessible from the `Player Settings` menu.

 # External Dependency Manager

 If your project is already using other Android plugins, it is likely you are also using the External Dependency Manager.
 This is a module that ships with many plugins and handles dependency resolution for you.

-Embrace fully supports the External Dependency Manager, our dependencies are defined in `<plugin root>/Editor/EmbraceSDKDependencies.xml`.
-Additionally add the following code to your gradle template to disable our own internal dependency resolver:
+Embrace fully supports the External Dependency Manager.
+Our dependencies are defined in `<plugin root>/Editor/EmbraceSDKDependencies.xml`.
+Additionally, the following setting must be added to your Gradle template to disable our own Gradle plugin's automatic dependency resolver:

 {{< tabs "unity_swazzler_config" >}}